Shoutzor/Shoutzor/README.md

 Documentation can be found over at [shoutzor.com](https://www.shoutzor.com)

 ### To setup:

 Currently there's a few hoops to go through.
 These should be resolved on the proper release.

 First off, optionally edit the values in `.env.template`.
 These will be used during setup.

 For production environments:

 - Ensure you have composer and npm installed
 - Run `composer install-shoutzor`

 For development environments:

 - Ensure you have composer and npm installed
 - Run `composer install-shoutzor-dev`
 - Optionally Run `composer add-mock-data` this will run a seeder to add fake data

 The Shoutz0r app should now be ready for use!
 You can optionally remove the `.env.template` file now, it has been copied to `.env`.

 The default login is admin/admin

 If you're going to work on the front-end, make sure to run `npm run watch`.

 ### Docker setup:

+All docker files can be found in `/docker`.

 For production environments you can simply run `docker-compose up`. \
 This will set up a basic and simple docker network with a few containers pre-configured for use.